vaskocuturilo/XCUITest/README.md

 ## Requirements:
 - Use any *object-oriented language* (Objective-C or Swift).
-- Use any Http client for API requests.
 - Use automation patterns like *PageObject*, *data-driven* tests, etc.
-- Use any testing frameworks (XCTesr).
+- Use any testing frameworks (XCUITest).
 - provide code and clear instructions how to run it.

 **Note**: please put your code in public repository.